Frequently Asked Questions

 SafeinHome uses Sensor Technology, but cameras can be used if wanted and needed.
 When appropriate, SafeinHome can incorporate Facial-Recognition cameras at entries to ensure only approved persons are accessing the home.
 Alerts can then be generated to the Care Circle.

+No. SafeinHome uses alerts and check-ins as part of the care plan.
 The person being served can check in with the friendly Remote Support Staff 24/7 about anything they may need or want.
 Additionally, SafeinHome Remote Support Specialists can initiate a check-in call with the person as needed at scheduled times for such things as medication compliance or general well-being calls.

 If an individual using SafeinHome needs to speak with someone, how would they do this and with whom would they be speaking?